edamametechnologies/undeadlock/README.md

     // shared counter
     let counter = Arc::new(CustomRwLock::new(0u64));

-    // … spawn some tasks that stress the locks …
+    // spawn some tasks that stress the locks
+    // your application code here
 }
 ```